J.S. Acker Park:

 SUNFLOWER SITE

 Start at the south trail head of the Watson Woods Riparian Area at the southeast corner of the US 89 and Rosser St. intersection.
-Walk through the gate on the left and follow the trail until you get to Granite Creek.
+Walk through the gate on the left and follow the road until you get to Granite Creek.
 If passable, rock-hop across the creek.
 It may be dry in the spring and early summer.
+Don’t try to cross if it's full of water.
 Follow the trail to a T-junction.
 The treasure is guarded by a large cottonwood tree.

 SQUIRREL SITE